ssladam/term_extraction/README.md

 You also have the option to customize the number of clusters to be formed, as well as the number of terms you want to be reported for each cluster.

+Use the excel file to aid in quickly creating / updating the various dictionaries to help categorize terms, set ECs, etc.